muratk5n/thirdwave/en/README.md

 ---

-Read a little about his bio, thought this sounds like the character in Lord of War, and voila, the movie was partly based on him.
+Read a little about his bio, thought this sounds like the character in *Lord of War*, and voila, the movie was partly based on him.

 ---